De Dhakka 2: Theatrical

 De Dhakka 2 was theatrically released on 5 August 2022.

 Home media

 The digital streaming rights of the film was acquired by ZEE5, and it was premiered on 24 March 2023.

 Reception

-Critical response

 Mihir Bhanage of The Times of India gave 3.0/5 rating, praised performances, comic timing of each actor and criticised predictable storyline.
 Kalpeshraj Kubal of Maharashtra Times also gave same rating praised music wrote: "While expanding the story of the second part of the story as the writer, Manjrekar has kept the journey of the story interesting."
 Chitrali Chogle Anawkar of Lokmat, awarded 3 stars out of 5 stars and wrote "The acting side of the movie is solid and the story seems to need a bit of innovation."
 Pune Mirror criticized cringeworthy humourless jokes, non-realistic extreme cultural hatred and love by foreigners, lack of a basic narrative and utterly irrational situations.